DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/onContextMenuPreparing.md

 Information about the event that caused the function's execution.

 ##### field(e.cancel): Boolean
-Allows you to cancel context menu showing.
+Allows you to cancel showing the context menu.

 ##### field(e.component): {WidgetName}
 The widget's instance.